pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

           value: tiflash
     ```

-    To configure other parameters, refer to [Configure TiDB Cluster](configure-a-tidb-cluster.md).
+    To configure other parameters, refer to [Configure a TiDB Cluster](configure-a-tidb-cluster.md).

     > **Warning:**
     >